-The fear and uncertainty related to the spread of COVID-19 is real, and it is understandable.
+The stress and uncertainty related to the persistence of COVID-19 is real, and it is understandable.
 We are all feeling it, both personally and professionally.
-We are being called upon to support each other in new and different ways, in all domains of life.
+Healthcare organizations are being challenged in unprecedented ways.
+We are all being called upon to support each other in new and different ways, in all domains of life.

 Thank you for all that you do.
 Stay safe and healthy!